vg-mjg/mjg-repo/README.md

 # [/mjg/ Repository](https://repo.riichi.moe)

 maajan repo for the maajan general.
 Pls apply as repoanons, thanks.
+No seriously, everybody is dead, help is needed.

 something wrong with repo? submit it in issues or in the [site feedback](https://repo.riichi.moe/feed.html)